mstocco/mariostoc.co/content/traininglog/20220724-ironman2022-5weeksout.md

 ### NOTES
 Total Time: **105 Minutes** &nbsp; Swim: **2800m**

 Not the most restful sleep like night.
-I was expecting to feel dinged from the run [yesterday](javascript('mon');) but I actually feel pretty good overall.
+I was expecting to feel more dinged from the run [yesterday](javascript('mon');) but I actually feel pretty good overall.
+My right ankle being the only tender spot.

-I certainly still feel the ride on [Sunday](javascript:flick('sun');) in my quads while pedalling easy to and from the pool however.
+While pedalling easy to and from the pool, I certainly feel the ride on [Sunday](javascript:flick('sun');) in my quads
 <!----->
 In the pool, I got after it during the strong 100m reps.
 I clocked 1:33 for the 100m and **a new PR**, repeating it 4 times in a row for good measure.
 There was a slight fade for reps 6, 7 and 8 but overall, a big session.